 (i) The angle of incidence is equal to the angle of reflection.

-(ii) The incident ray, reflected ray and the normal drawn at the point of incidence to the reflecting surface, lie in the same plane.
-The details of the terms used will be studied in NCERT class 8 science chapter 16 light.
+(ii) The incident ray reflected ray and the normal drawn at the point of incidence to the reflecting surface, lie in the same plane.
+The details of the terms used will be studied in NCERT solutions for class 8 science chapter 16 light.

 When two mirrors are combined at particular angles, they give multiple images.